Michael Tarlowe, MD

 Even if you have a skin cyst or soft tumor that’s benign, it might still be uncomfortable or unwanted.
 Michael H. Tarlowe, MD, is a skilled general surgeon who can remove your skin cyst or soft-tissue tumor with a safe and effective procedure.
-Get started today by calling the Deerfield Beach, Florida office, or request your appointment online.
+Get started today by calling the Deerfield Beach, Florida office, serving Deerfield Beach, Pompano Beach, Coral Springs, Boca Raton, FL, and the surrounding areas or request your appointment online.

 A soft-tissue tumor is a mass of tissue or growth that can develop in almost any location on the body, including between:

 The most common type of soft-tissue tumors are called lipomas.
 They’re composed of fat and grow just beneath the surface of your skin.
 They usually develop slowly, taking months or even years to fully mature.

 A lipoma looks like a soft bulge of tissue under your skin, and may or may not cause pain or discomfort.

 Dr. Tarlowe can remove your soft tissue tumor with an outpatient surgical procedure.
 He administers a local anesthetic to numb your tumor and the tissue around it, makes a surgical incision in your skin above the location of the lump, and “shells out” the mass within.

 Lipomas don’t always need to be removed, especially if they’re not producing any disagreeable or problematic symptoms.
 If your soft-tissue tumor is deep within your body, or if Dr. Tarlowe suspects that it might not be benign, he orders an MRI and biopsy before performing any surgical procedure.